roman-milk/roman-milk.github.io/a-secretary-changed.md

  "Not too bad little miss big tits, you'll get lots of practice though, and you'll become an expert at the art of kissing," she told me.
 For some reason I pouted, thinking I was something of a good kisser and kind of disappointed she didn't seem to feel the same.

  "Speaking of practice pet, it's time for some," she said, walking to the dresser and taking some things out.
 "There are some skills we need you to develop, and you're going to need practice pet.
 Put these on, behind your back," she ordered, handing me some shiny steel handcuffs.
 Whimpering quietly, in silent dread, I put my hands behind me and cuffed my own wrists.
 Having no experience in such things, of course I clicked them on too tight.
 Painfully tight.
 But I knew better now then to complain.
-Report_Story #2